obamna1/seekereats-relay/README.md

 ## For Android Frontend Developers

-This relay service provides three main API endpoints your Android app should call:
+This relay service provides the following API endpoints your Android app should call:

+### Core Delivery Endpoints
 1. **Get Quote** - Show the user the delivery fee & estimated pickup/dropoff times before they confirm
 2. **Accept Quote** - Create the actual delivery when user confirms
 3. **Get Status** - Poll for delivery status updates (use these to show real-time tracking UI)

+### Optional: Phone Order Endpoint
+4. **Place Order via Phone** - Initiate an automated phone call to place an order with text-to-speech details

 All requests require the `X-Relay-Secret` header:
 ```
 X-Relay-Secret: seekereats-hackathon-secret-2024
 ```

-**Example workflow in your Android app:**
+**Example workflow in your Android app (Delivery):**

 ```
 User clicks "Request Delivery"